LeotardoDaVinci/Texas-Tech-University-LaTeX-Thesis-and-Dissertation-Template/README.md

 Run it as often as you like.

-**The compliance check** runs the accessibility check the Graduate School requires — PDF/UA-2 tagging and figure alt text, verified with veraPDF — and alongside it the formatting health of the document: layout warnings from the build log, and whether the text still extracts and round-trips as correct characters.
+**The compliance check** runs the accessibility check the Graduate School
+requires: PDF/UA-2 tagging and figure alt text, verified with veraPDF, and alongside it the formatting health of the document: layout warnings from the build log, and whether the text still extracts and round-trips as correct characters.
 Run it before you submit; it is slower than a build and needs two